 Patrick has had a long involvement in serving in government.
 He was first elected in 2000 as a Councillor in the City of Barrie.
-He served two terms before getting elected as the Member of Parliament.
+He served two terms on City Council before getting elected as the Member of Parliament.
 He was re-elected in 2008 by a landslide and 2011 by the largest margin in City of Barrie history.
 From 2006-2014 Patrick was the Chair of the Canada-India Parliamentary Association and he also served as Chair of the GTA Caucus from 2011-15.

 As Mayor of Brampton, Patrick is focused on creating the economic climate for new investment and jobs.
 Mayor Brown has added 86 new police officers to the Peel Regional Police as part of his plan to keep Brampton safe.
-Patrick will continue to fight for more funding for better healthcare, transit and affordable housing.
+Patrick will continue to fight for more funding for better healthcare, transit, affordable housing and education.
 With a very fast-growing youth and senior population, Patrick wants to expand the recreation facilities and programs so Bramptonians remain active.
 Mayor Brown and Council have passed two consecutive budgets with municipal tax freezes.

-Patrick and his wife Genevieve live in Downtown Brampton.
+Patrick and his wife Genevieve live in Downtown Brampton with their son Theodore.
 Patrick is also a best-selling author of the book Takedown: The Attempted Political Assassination of Patrick Brown released in November 2018.